 They may do more, too, depending on your age and medical history.

-“We tailor the exam to the patient,” Dr. Allan says.
-“For example, if my patient is middle-aged or older, I’ll listen to their carotid artery for stenosis, or a buildup of plaque — which I wouldn’t do for a healthy 21-year-old who’s getting a pre-employment physical.”
+“We tailor the exam to the patient,” Dr. Allan explains.
+“For example, if my patient is middle-aged or older, I’ll listen to their carotid artery for stenosis, or a buildup of plaque, which I wouldn’t do for a healthy 21-year-old who’s getting a pre-employment physical.”

-This appointment is a chance to open the lines of communication with your doctor, so they’re likely to ask some questions designed to get you to open up.
+This appointment is a chance to open the lines of communication with your provider, so they’re likely to ask some questions designed to get you more comfortable sharing.

 “I start with an open-ended approach to give patients a chance to voice any issues, concerns or questions they have so they feel like they have an opportunity to get out in the open anything they want to discuss,” Dr. Allan says.

-While not all doctors take this approach, you should still expect to touch on some of the following questions and topics:
+While not all providers take this approach, you should still expect to touch on some of the following questions and topics:

 Substance use and abuse

-It may feel tempting to fudge the truth, but your doctor isn’t here to judge.
-Be honest with your medical provider about alcohol and tobacco use, including frequency and any perceived problems.
+It may feel tempting to fudge the truth, but your provider isn’t here to judge.
+Be honest with them about alcohol and tobacco use, including frequency and any perceived problems.

-Getting a physical is, in part, about helping you prepare for a healthy future — which includes keeping an eye on your genetic predisposition to medical issues.
-If your mother is dealing with high cholesterol or your brother was recently diagnosed with cancer, let your provider know.
+Getting a physical is, in part, about helping you prepare for a healthy future, which includes keeping an eye on your genetic predisposition to medical issues.
+If your biological mother is dealing with high cholesterol or your sibling was recently diagnosed with cancer, let your provider know.

 General life updates

-To get a feel for your mental health status, your doctor may ask questions like “Are you still working?” and “How has your family been?”
-These questions will help the doctor gauge your current stage of life and mental state — including whether you have the capacity to make major health changes, if needed.
+To get a feel for your mental health status, your provider may ask questions like, “Are you still working?” and “How has your family been?”
+These questions will help them gauge your current stage of life and mental state, including whether you have the capacity to make major health changes, if needed.

 “The answers to these questions give me a sense of my patient’s ability to invoke any changes to their own health right now,” Dr. Allan says.
-“For example, if I learn that a patient is currently taking care of his dying mother, I know he’s probably not going to be able to manage any other major changes at the moment.”
+“For example, if I learn that a patient is currently taking care of their dying mother, I know they’re probably not going to be able to manage any other major changes at the moment.”

-Your doctor may give you guidance for healthy living as it relates to any issues you’re experiencing.
-And your after-visit summary (typically available both in print and online, if you use a system such as MyChart) will recap what you’ve discussed during the visit, including:
+Your provider may give you guidance for healthy living as it relates to any issues you’re experiencing.
+And your after-visit summary (typically available both in print and online, if your provider uses an electronic medical record that you can access) will recap what you’ve discussed during the visit, including: